rajfal/rajfal.github.io/_posts/2018-01-16-importing-CSV-data-into-Docker-Neo4j-container.md

 Also:
   : - importing `Hort_Client` nodes
   : - `CREATE INDEX` - adds an index for each property of the node.
-Note that we have two, *client* and *name* : -`USING PERIODIC COMMIT 1000` - every 1000 records/lines are treated as a single transaction : -`LOAD CSV WITH HEADERS FROM` - 'soil\_survey.csv' file has headers that we added manually using `sed` : -`LIMIT 10000` - a maximum number of lines that you wish to import.
+Note that we have two, *client* and *name* : -`USING PERIODIC COMMIT 1000` - every 1000 records/lines are treated as a single transaction after which those records will be written to disk
+  : -`LOAD CSV WITH HEADERS FROM` - 'soil\_survey.csv' file has headers that we added manually using `sed` : -`LIMIT 10000` - a maximum number of lines that you wish to import.
 Even if there are more lines in the file, the import will stop at the limit.
 This is also good for testing, if you don't want to load that 200M+ record file just yet
   : -`MERGE` - since there are many instances of the `Hort_Client` inside the import file, we only want to create a single unique node